The outstanding Swiss theologian, who reached the biblical age of 93, died in his house in Tübingen last Tuesday.

 was one of the best-known church critics in the German-speaking world.
 He repeatedly criticized the structures of his Catholic Church and expressed doubts about the dogma of papal infallibility.

-No wonder the Church revoked Küng's teaching license in 1979, but
+It is no wonder that the Church revoked Küng's teaching license in 1979, but

 he remained at the University of Tübingen as a faculty-independent professor